rancherlabs/terraform-harvester-equinix/README.md

 The Harvester console can be accessed using an Elastic IP created by the sample.

 A random token and password will be generated for your example.

+If you provide a Rancher API URL and keys, your Harvester environment can be managed by Rancher and a kubeconfig file will be saved locally.